Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 Returning the Child/Youth/Dependent/NMD to Placement

-The DCFS Court Officer and/or the Court Transportation Unit Worker will notify the CSW when the child cannot be returned to their placement.
+The DCFS Court Officer and/or the Court Transportation Unit Worker will notify the CSW when the child/youth/NMD cannot be returned to their placement.

-The Court Transportation Unit is not permitted to return children to their school, place of employment, or the foster care provider’s place of employment.
-There must be an adult 18 years of age or older to receive the child at the drop-off location, with the exception of NMDs.
+The Court Transportation Unit is not permitted to return children/youth/NMD to their school, place of employment, or the caregiver’s place of employment.
+There must be an adult eighteen (18) years of age or older to receive the child/youth at the drop-off location.
+This does not apply for NMDs.

 Shelter Care Services

-The Court Transportation Unit has professionally trained staff to supervise the children in Court Shelter Care’s structured children’s activities until the court hearing is completed and the child is returned to his or her placement.
+The Court Transportation Unit has professionally trained staff supervise the children in Court Shelter Care’s structured children’s activities until court hearings are completed and the children are returned to their placements.

 PROCEDURE